What Is the Windows Defender Security Warning? How to Get Rid?

 Step 1: Using the three-dots icon, open the “Settings”.

-Step 4: Click on the “Reset” to confirm the choice you made.
+Step 4: Click on the “Reset” to confirm your choice.

 #6: Remove Warning from Firefox